busayo-OD/Blogging-API/README.md

 - SQL Viewer or GUI: Beekeeper Studio or MySQL Workbench
 - IDE: IntelliJ, Eclipse or Spring Tool Suite
 - Lombok

+## How to start the app

+You should be able to start the example application by executing com.springboot.blog, which starts a webserver on port 8080 (http://localhost:8080)